 In contrast, the author expressed this profound moment in a calm, slow, descriptive manner.

 “never once in twenty years had he forgotten the feeling.”- Haruki Murakami

 Is one of the many sentences the author used to bring that moment into existence.
 Reading that quote honestly make me smile— I’m a hopeless romantic.
 In the end the book left me wondering if soul mates actually exist and other things.
 But in this day and age does anyone still believe in soul mates?

 It was always challenging to explain to my friends what this book is about but, without a doubt, 1Q84 is an unusual love story …and I only came to this conclusion after I finished reading it.

 I praise the author for his writing style.
 The words just flowed so smoothly, content rich in vocabulary, description, and adequate dialogue.
 However, some parts do seem to drag on a bit.
-These books do require some degree of patience but overall I feel it is worth the time.
+Books like this do require some patience but overall I feel it is worth the time.
 This is the first of the author’s work I have read so far and I will definitely be reading more of his work in the future.
 Special thanks to Jay Rubin and Philip Gabriel for translating 1Q84 into English.

 To this present day, I cannot match this trilogy with any other book or series I have read.
 1Q84 is undoubtedly a unique, eccentric love story and definitely one of my favorites.

 Personally I am not against Aomame’s work as a vigilante and I am curious to know if you, fellow reader, support or do not support Aomame’s act of vigilantism?

 Read more about 1Q84 by Haruki Murakami here.